60frames/webpack-hot-server-middleware/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-And the entry point to the server bundle renders to string, e.g.
+And the entry point to the server bundle renders to string:

 ```js
 // server.js